daveg7lee/dart-ko.dev/src/_guides/language/coming-from/js-to-dart.md

 This means only one `int` value with the numerical value `1` exists.

 {{site.alert.note}}
 JavaScript has two equality operators, `==` and `===`.
 The `==` operator performs the equality test after doing any necessary type conversions on or to primitive values.
 The `===` operator doesn't perform type conversions.
 Dart uses the `identical` function to check if two values are the same object, and the `==` operator to check whether the objects consider themselves as equal.
 {{site.alert.end}}

-[Built-in types]: /guides/language/language-tour#built-in-types
+[built-in types]: /guides/language/language-tour#built-in-types
-[Dart Language Tour]: /guides/language
+[dart language tour]: /guides/language

 For example:
 The equals operator `==` and the `identical()` method return `true`